Determination of dark matter distribution in Ursa Major III and constraints on dark matter annihilation: Impact of Excluding the Largest Velocity Outlier

 \section{Impact of Excluding the Largest Velocity Outlier}

 The preceding analysis is based on the assumption of 11 radial velocity members of Ursa Major III.
 However, by excluding the largest velocity outlier, which has the lowest radial velocity among the members, a marked reduction in velocity dispersion is observed.
 Furthermore, removing an additional outlier results in an unresolved dispersion.
 The uncertainty of this measurement would lead to substantial variations in the J-factor.
-In this section, we opt to omit the largest velocity outlier member and present the DM profiles based on the residual 10 members.
+In this section, we exclude the largest velocity outlier and derive the DM profiles based on the residual 10 members.

+For this analysis, we generate eight MCMC chains, each consisting of $10^5$ iterations.
 The DM density of Ursa Major III at varying distances from the galactic center, as determined from 10 member stars, is shown in Fig. \ref{fig:zy4}.
 In comparison to Fig. \ref{fig:zy2}, which incorporates data from 11 member stars, the median value in Fig. \ref{fig:zy4} is lower by one order of magnitude.
 The uncertainties for the DM densities at the $68\%$ CIs in this figure are noticeably expanded, with the lower limits being particularly pronounced.
 As reported in Ref. ~\cite{smith2023discovery}, excluding the star with the largest velocity outlier diminishes the intrinsic velocity dispersion from $3.7^{+1.4}_{-1.0} \km/\s$ to $1.9^{+1.4}_{-1.1} \km/\s$.
 This suggests a large uncertainty in the intrinsic velocity dispersion, leading to a wide range of DM density uncertainties.

-Excluding the largest velocity outlier, we conduct a Jeans analysis for 10 member stars, and obtain $\log_{10}J = 18.6_{-3.5}^{+2.1} \GeV^{2}\cm^{-5}$ for the s-wave velocity-independent scenario.
-This median value is two orders of magnitude lower than that obtained for 11 member stars, and the associated deviation is significant larger.
+Excluding the largest velocity outlier, we conduct a Jeans analysis for 10 member stars, and obtain $\log_{10}J = 17.7_{-3.9}^{+2.5} \GeV^{2}\cm^{-5}$ for the s-wave velocity-independent scenario.
+This median value is notably lower than that obtained for 11 member stars, and the associated deviation is significant larger.
 The J-factor calculated in this analysis is notably smaller than the range of $\sim 10^{19}-10^{22} \GeV^{2}\cm^{-5}$ provided by Ref.~\cite{Errani:2023sgd}, which is based on the intrinsic velocity dispersion and the analytic formula.
 The intrinsic velocity dispersion assumes all $\sigma^2_p(R_i)$ to be uniform in Eq.~\ref{eq:zy4}, neglecting the positional information of member stars in the velocity distribution.
-This method differs from the Jeans analysis conducted in this study, resulting in distinct J-factor results.
+This method differs from the Jeans analysis conducted in this study, resulting in distinct J-factors.

 It is noteworthy that an excessively small J-factor implies a markedly low DM density in the galaxy.
 As discussed in Ref.~\cite{Errani:2023sgd}, the diminished DM density at the core of Ursa Major III poses a challenge in mitigating the tidal effects.
 For a rough assessment, we use the Roche criterion to determine the tidal radius $r_t$ \cite{Evans:2003sc}, beyond which the DM density is expected to undergo a substantial reduction due to the tidal effects: